 The issue with plastic gutter guards is that they don’t fit the gutter as well as stainless steel, and can conflict with the asphalt, oils, and dirt that come off the roof.
 This can lead to the expedited decay of the plastic gutter guards or a very dirty and sludgy gutter.

 If you are adamant about getting gutter guards, plastic is not the way to go.
 The durability of stainless steel micro mesh gutters alone makes them superior to plastic, though we recommend avoiding gutter guards completely.

 Lastly, you should consider the cost of gutter guards, and whether or not they really save you more money in the long run.
 Gutter Guards can cost upwards of $6,000 for the typical home, and on average, it will take 17 years for you to recoup your investment for the original cost of the gutter guards, against the average cost of a gutter cleaning service.
 This assumes you experience no major issues with the gutter guards, don’t move, and don’t change your mind in that 17 year span.

 At the end of the day, gutter guards aren’t worth the hassle.
 Between how delicate they are, environmental variables that can damage them, and the poor return on investment, we recommend staying away from utilizing gutter guards.
 Using a professional gutter cleaning service is a safer, more economical, and vastly more reliable way to keep your gutter system in check.

 If you still aren’t convinced, call us at (888) 616-3307.
+Our professionals offer reputable gutter cleaning services in Tacoma, WA and other areas.
 We are happy to provide a free quote for alternatives to micro mesh gutter guards that will be sure to keep your gutters clean.
 You can also request a free quote online to learn more about gutter cleaning and gutter guards.